Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Research-focused features:

-- Published formulations — ingredients based on clinical studies
+- Published formulations — all ingredients are based on clinical studies.

-- Quality documentation — certificates of analysis available
+- Quality documentation — certificates of analysis are readily available.

 Limitations:

-- Lower dose per capsule (need 2-4 for therapeutic effect)
+- Lower dose per capsule, so you’ll need 2-4 for a therapeutic effect.

-Best for: Research-minded consumers, people who want documentation, supplement enthusiasts
+Best for: Research-minded consumers, people who want documentation, or supplement enthusiasts.

 #5 Doctor’s Best Magnesium Glycinate — Trusted Brand